preludeorg/operator-support/README.md

 ## Plugins

-Inside this space, you will find the open-source plugins that are supported within Operator.
-Plugins are extensions to the Operator platform and allow you to add or overwrite behavior inside the application.
-Plugins here will automatically be available for installation via Operator's plugin section.
+Inside this repository, you will find all open-source plugins that are supported within Operator.

+Plugins are extensions to the platform and allow you to add or overwrite behavior inside the application.
+Plugins here are automatically available inside Operator's plugin section.
+The code is published here for transparancy and review.

 ## Report a bug